izadoesdev/keypal/PRD.md

 Perfect.
-Let’s write a clear **PRD (Product Requirements Document)** for your `better-api-keys` package.
+Let's write a clear **PRD (Product Requirements Document)** for your `keypal` package.
-This will outline what it is, who it’s for, and exactly what features should be built in the **MVP**, what can come later, and what’s purely optional polish.
+This will outline what it is, who it's for, and exactly what features should be built in the **MVP**, what can come later, and what's purely optional polish.

 ---